Performance Dashboard – 2023/24 Outturn

 “Reduce the Council’s carbon emissions by installing LED lighting in Dorking and Leatherhead Leisure Centres”

-• Progress Overview: Work has been completed at Dorking Sports Centre and is underway at Leatherhead Leisure Centre with the expectation that it will be complete by the end of April 2024.
+• Progress Overview: Work has been completed at Dorking Sports Centre and is underway at Leatherhead Leisure Centre.

 2023/24 Environment Performance Indicators